-- (1) "Child" means a person under 18 years of age who is not and has not been married or who has not had the disabilities of minority removed for general purposes ["Complying candidate" or "complying officeholder" means a judicial candidate who files a declaration of compliance under Section 253.164(a)(1)]. - (2) "In connection with an election" means: - (A) with regard to a contribution that is designated in writing for a particular election, the election designated; or - (B) with regard to a contribution that is not designated in writing for a particular election [or that is designated as an officeholder contribution], the next election for that office occurring after the contribution is made. - (3) "Judicial district" means the territory from which a judicial candidate is elected or appointed. - (4) "Law firm" means a partnership, limited liability partnership, limited liability company, professional corporation, or other entity organized for the practice of law. - (5) "Law firm group" means: - (A) a law firm; - (B) a general-purpose committee established or controlled by the law firm or a member of the law firm; - (C) a member of the law firm; and - (D) the spouse of a member of the law firm. - (6) "Member of a law firm" means: - (A) a person designated "of counsel" or "of the firm"; - (B) a partner of the law firm, whether an individual or an entity; - (C) an associate of the law firm; - (D) a shareholder of the law firm, whether an individual or an entity; or - (E) an employee of the law firm - ["Noncomplying candidate" means a judicial candidate who: - (A) files a declaration of intent to exceed the limits on expenditures under Section 253.164(a)(2); - (B) files a declaration of compliance under Section 253.164(a)(1) but later exceeds the limits on expenditures;
+- (1) "Child" means a person under 18 years of age who is not and has not been married or who has not had the disabilities of minority removed for general purposes. - (2) "In connection with an election" means: - (A) with regard to a contribution that is designated in writing for a particular election, the election designated; or - (B) with regard to a contribution that is not designated in writing for a particular election, the next election for that office occurring after the contribution is made. - (3) "Judicial district" means the territory from which a judicial candidate is elected or appointed. - (4) "Law firm" means a partnership, limited liability partnership, limited liability company, professional corporation, or other entity organized for the practice of law. - (5) "Law firm group" means: - (A) a law firm; - (B) a general-purpose committee established or controlled by the law firm or a member of the law firm; - (C) a member of the law firm; and - (D) the spouse of a member of the law firm. - (6) "Member of a law firm" means: - (A) a person designated "of counsel" or "of the firm"; - (B) a partner of the law firm, whether an individual or an entity; - (C) an associate of the law firm; - (D) a shareholder of the law firm, whether an individual or an entity; or - (E) an employee of the law firm - (7) "Statewide judicial office" means the office of chief justice or justice, supreme court, or presiding judge or judge, court of criminal appeals.